Will the Real Retirement Advisors Please Stand Up?

 Here is a resource we call the Burney Wealth Management Retirement Checklist.
 It is a great starting point to addressing some of the most relevant and important retirement planning topics:

-A checklist of things everyone should consider on the path to financial wellness in retirement
+A list of questions everyone should consider on the path to financial wellness in retirement:

 Investing in Retirement